sennykalidien/hva-minor-everything-web/projects/meesterproef/readme.md

 }
 ```

-2 - If request is HTM, do a fetch and cache the response, else: fetch it from the cache and serve it (when we are offline)
+2 - If request is HTM, do a fetch and cache the response, else (if there is an error) fetch it from the cache and serve it.
+This would be the scenario if the user is offline.
 ```
 if (resourceType === 'content') {
 	event.respondWith(